kimjos/AirBnB_clone/README.md

 * A database or files that store data (data = objects)

 * An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them)

+## Console Objectives

+ * Create our data model
+ * Manage (create, update, destroy, etc) objects via a console / command interpreter
+ * Store and persist objects to a file (JSON file)

+The first piece is to manipulate a powerful storage system.
+This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.
+This means: from our console code (the command interpreter itself) and from the front-end and RestAPI you will build later, We won’t have to pay attention (take care) of how our objects are stored.

+This abstraction will also allow us to change the type of storage easily without updating all of your codebase.

+The console will be a tool to validate this storage engine

 ## Table of contents
 * [Requirements](#requirements)